blockrand-api/blockrand-js/README.md

 - The commit-reveal time will show that at the time of commit drand was not available and player and servers had each other's hashes but not the keys.
 - All the random numbers generated can be determisnitically regenerated again using the same Seed.
 They can be verified independently by pure Mathematics

-## Blockrand API Usage

-Blockrand is designed to grow with you — without blocking you behind paywalls.

-- **Free Forever:** Up to 100 active players/month on the core API — no credit card required - unlimited API Usage for each player.
-- **Open‑Source SDKs:** All client libraries (including this JavaScript SDK) are open‑source with transparent math.
-- **Fully Verifiable:** Every random result is auditable by players using commit‑reveal proofs and public Drand entropy.
-- **No Client Crypto Burden:** The SDK handles timing and cryptographic coordination so you don’t have to.